 #6 – Safari World

-Awesome place to visit in Bangkok with kids!
+Awesome place in Bangkok for kids!

-- Home to animals from all over the globe;
+- Home to animals from all over the globe

-- Large section dedicated to the underwater world;
+- Large section dedicated to the underwater world

-- Terrific family-friendly attraction;
+- Terrific family-friendly attraction

-- Watch animals being fed.
+- Watch animals being fed

 There are also shows with dolphins and sea lions in Marine Park.
 As well as having fascinating aquatic creatures, Marine Park has stunning gardens that are home to crocodiles and carp, a cool Jungle Cruise ride, and an exciting water flume that takes you through the jungles of Asia and Africa.
 Always fancied trying your hand at water skiing?
 Here’s your chance!